Menu

 3) Fix spammy titles

 You'd think these don't exist any more.
 They do.
 On some sites abundantly.
-Spammy titles can seriously hurt an otherwise well optimised site.
+Spammy titles can seriously hurt an otherwise well optimized site.

 Common culprits to look out for: